dphfox/cookbook/graphics/filters/gaussian-blur.md

 - Blurring large images reduces performance.
 Try to limit blurring to smaller images.
 - Also, try to limit the blur radius.
 This can also help performance.
 - If you need a larger blur radius, try downscaling the input image, applying a smaller blur, and upscaling again (bilinear scaling works well here).
-    - This reduces the area of the input image by (downscale factor)^2, which is brilliant
-    - This also reduces the area of the blur kernel by a similar amount.
-    - By balancing the downscaling and blur radius, you can achieve optically similar results which are still smooth, but far more performant - at the cost of a small amount of detail.
-- If all else fails, try rewriting it in a different language such as C (or, for the clinically insane, try Assembly!)
+- Try rewriting it in a different language such as C (or, for the clinically insane, try Assembly!)

-Of course, you could always try a different algorithm, such as box blur.
-These algorithms may be faster, depending on your specific use case.
+Alternatively, take a look at another blur which can process any blur radius extremely quickly without noticeably affecting performance; fast convolution blur.